Wolwedans Boulders Camp...

 Wolwedans Boulders Camp: Our full report

-Boulders shares the reserve with its three sister camps, which lie about 45km further south: Wolwedans Dune Camp, Wolwedans Private Camp and Wolwedans Dunes Lodge.
+Boulders shares the reserve with its three sister camps, which lie about 45km further north: Wolwedans Dune Camp, Wolwedans Private Camp and Wolwedans Dunes Lodge.

-Each tent has a private bathroom which, although not en suite, is less than three metres away from the bedroom.
+Each chalet has a private bathroom which, although not en suite, is across the deck and less than three metres away from the bedroom.
 These are fairly big with a shower, flush toilet, double basins and Moroccan lanterns.
 You can even roll up the bathroom window to admire the views while brushing your teeth or having a shower.
-Bathrobes, body lotion, shampoo and small guest soaps are provided too.
+Bathrobes, body lotion, shampoo and small guest soaps are provided.

 The main area at Wolwedans Boulders Camp consists of a dining tent and a lounge tent built on a vast wooden deck, with the kitchen set between them.
-The lounge interior is furnished with plush leather couches and a small library and is tastefully decorated in earthy colours with old German furniture, books and lanterns.
+The lounge interior is furnished with plush leather couches and a small library and is tastefully decorated in earthy colours with old German furniture, books and lanterns and even a gramophone.
 In the dining tent, a communal table is set under a rustic lantern chandelier, although weather permitting, dinner may be served on the deck under the stars.

 To one side of the main area, set in a semi-circle of boulders, is an open fireplace.
-On a cool evening in late June, this was a lovely spot to gather before dinner and exchange stories.
-Another section, designed as the sundowner spot, makes the most of the views over the NamibRand Reserve as each day wanes – well worth a visit on your first night if you're not out on a drive in the reserve.
+On a cool evening on a previous visit in late June, this was a lovely spot to gather before dinner and exchange stories.
+At the other end of the deck, a small but very inviting poolsits in the wooden deck, surrounded by loungers and making the most of the views over the NamibRand Reserve.
+It’s also a great spot for sundowners as each day wanes.

-During their stay at Wolwedans Boulders Camp, guests explore various aspects of the 2,100km2 reserve.
+Although the camp itself is a wonderful place to relax and enjoy the surrounding vistas, guests at Wolwedans Boulders Camp will explore various aspects of the 2,100km2 reserve.
 Activities comprise two- to three-hour guided walks, usually in the morning, and 4WD scenic drives in the afternoon.
-The camp itself is also a wonderful place to relax and enjoy the surrounding vistas.
+Do note, however, that unlike other camps in the Wolwedans collection, Boulders does not offer environmental walks with a Bushman.

-Visitors to Boulders Camp should note that it is not practical or possible to visit Sossusvlei, which is accessed from the Sesriem area, from this particularly remote camp deep in the south of the NamibRand Reserve.
+Visitors should note that it is not practical or possible to visit Sossusvlei from Boulders Camp.
 For those who want to make the most of Namibia's desert we recommend two nights at one of the lodges in the Sesriem area followed by two special nights at Wolwedans.